 Windows 10 20H2, October 2020 Update, will be the tenth major update since the original release, and the second semi-annual update of the year, and Microsoft is expected to release it sometime in October 2020.

 However, the company is planning to use the same “major” and “minor” schedule like the updates released in 2019.
-This means that during 2020, the Windows 10 version 2004 is the update considered “major,” and the Windows 10 20H2 will be the update considered “minor” that is expected to rollout similar to a cumulative update with fixes, improvements, and a very small set of new features.
+This means that during 2020, the Windows 10 2004 is the update considered “major,” and the Windows 10 20H2 will be the update considered “minor” that is expected to rollout similar to a cumulative update with fixes, improvements, and a very small set of features.

 In this guide, we’ll highlight the new features and improvements planned for version 20H2 as they appear in each test preview.

 Windows 10 20H2 features summary